butterbot6283/Discord-MPC-Rich-Presence/README.md

 - `@ctrl/video-filename-parser`
 - `pm2`

-AniList is accessed through its GraphQL API using the existing HTTP client, so no separate AniList npm package is required.
+AniList uses its GraphQL API through the existing HTTP client, so it does not need a separate npm package.

----

-# Installation
+## Installation

-## Windows
+### Windows

 ```bat
 git clone https://github.com/butterbot6283/Discord-MPC-Rich-Presence.git